 In short, a lender cannot make you pay discount points.
 Paying discount points is completely optional for the borrower and if you decide to pay them then your mortgage rate should be lower.
-A lender should never require you to pay discount points but if you pay discount points and your interest rate does not go down then this raises a significant issue.
+A lender should never require you to pay discount points but if you choose to pay discount points and your interest rate does not go down this also raises a significant issue.

 If you are not satisfied with the lender’s explanation and cannot resolve the matter, you should cancel, or rescind, your loan.
-You can cancel your mortgage anytime before you sign your loan documents and work with a different lender.
+For a home purchase loan, you can cancel your mortgage anytime before you sign your loan documents and work with a different lender.

-This option may be challenging because you are so close to closing your mortgage and completing your home purchase.
-In this scenario, the property seller would like have to agree to extend the escrow period so you could work with a different lender to complete your mortgage.
+Cancelling your loan may be challenging if you are close to closing, especially if you are buying a home.
+In this scenario, the property seller likely has to agree to extend the escrow period so you can work with a different lender to complete your mortgage.

-If you are considering changing lenders make sure that the new lender can process your mortgage fast enough to meet your closing timetable, which hopefully the property seller is willing to extend.
-You do not want to delay the home purchase process because you switched lenders, although changing lenders can save you thousands of dollars in closing costs or over your mortgage term.
+If you are considering changing lenders make sure that the new lender can process your mortgage fast enough to meet your closing timetable.
+You do not want to delay your home purchase because you switched lenders, although changing lenders can save you thousands of dollars in closing costs.

 If you are considering changing lenders, we recommend that you contact multiple lenders in the table below to understand if they offer superior mortgage terms and to determine if they can meet your closing timetable.
 Comparing lenders enables you to find the mortgage that is right for you.View All Lenders

 If switching lenders is not feasible and you believe your current lender is acting in bad faith, you can contact your state attorney general or the Consumer Financial Protection Bureau (CFPB) to review the matter.
 Contacting a real estate attorney for legal advice is also another option to consider.